xmike-yyy/huxd-final/DEPLOYMENT.md

 - GitHub account
 - Vercel account (free tier works)
-- Render/Railway account for Python service (or alternative)
 - Google Gemini API key (get one at https://aistudio.google.com/app/apikey)

+**Note:** As of the latest version, all metrics are calculated in JavaScript.
+No Python service needed!

 ---

-## Part 1: Deploy Frontend to Vercel
+## Deploy to Vercel (Complete Guide)

 ### Step 1: Push to GitHub